borrokk/Plant_disease_detection/README.md

 e.
 DENSENET

-The network is capable of recognizing potential diseases using features in images.
+The network is capable of recognizing potential diseases using features in leaf images.
 This could in turn be distributed over the world to diagnose plant diseases using a simple web application.